SeleiXi/academicPages/_pages/about.md

   - /about.html
 ---

-I'm a second-year undergraduate student from Hong Kong, studying at Fudan University.
+I'm a year 1 undergraduate student from Hong Kong, studying at Fudan University.
 During my studies at Fudan University, I gained valuable research experience as an intern at the Fudan Natural Language Processing Lab, where I had the privilege of being mentored by Prof. Xipeng Qiu.
-My research interests include multimodal LLMs, reinforcement learning and LLM-based Agent.
+My research interests include reinforcement learning and multimodal agent.

 # Education